zlypher/zlypher.github.io/data/posts/filename-git-on-windows.md

 categories: Git
 ---

-Today I wanted to manually deploy a [Create React App](https://github.com/facebookincubator/create-react-app){:target="_blank" rel="noopener noreferrer"} project to Github Pages.
+Today I wanted to manually deploy a [Create React App](https://github.com/facebookincubator/create-react-app) project to Github Pages.
 Now, normally this happens via Travis CI after each build, but this time I wanted to manually verify something.
 Luckily, this is pretty easy with CRA.
 If you installed the "gh-pages" packages and added the required script to package.json you only need to execute the deploy script and you are good to go.

 ## The Problem